ruichenZz/cs239-attention-span/prototyping/prototyping.md

 [+1] Provide a plan for implementation.
 Create a timeline.
 Suggestion: Work backwards from the March 4 pilot deadline.

+- Feb 25: Come up with a json format that the LLM outputs and the web app reads to present to user

+- Feb 27: Start working on tuning LLM and building web application

+- March 3: Finish a rough web app design that reflect the functionality in the paper prototype (Baseline: presents suggestions); Use prompt engineering to make the LLM accurately and consistently outputs in desired format (Baseline: output suggestion only)

+- March 4 pilot

 What did each member contribute to this phase of the project?

+Ruichen: Designed Paper Prototype, engage in class prototype testing
+Zihan: Designed Paper Prototype, engage in class prototype testing
+Weihan: Designed Paper Prototype, engage in class prototype testing

 Did you use a generative AI tool?
 If so, which and how?
+None

 How much time did you spend on this assignment

 - as a group?
+4hrs
 - individually?
+Ruichen: 3hrs
+Zihan: 3hrs
+Weihan: 3hrs

 [+1] Depth: Conduct an additional two cognitive walkthroughs with potential users (+0.5 per session)